Utah Admin. Code R315-261-4 - Exclusions

 waste; and

-(iii) The sample shall
+(iii) the sample shall be

-during shipment and the requirements of Subsections R315-261-4(e)(2)(iii)(A) or
+shipment and the requirements of Subsection

-(B) are met.
+are met.

-(A) The transportation of each
+(A) The transportation of each sample

-(B) If the DOT, USPS, or other
+(B) If the DOT,

-information shall accompany the sample:
+shall accompany the sample:

-(I)
+(I) the name,

-The name, mailing address, and telephone number of the originator of the
+mailing address, and telephone number of the originator of the

 sample;

-(II) The name, address, and
+(II) the name, address, and

 telephone number of the facility that will perform the treatability